Cabernet Franc

 Taste Profile

-Cabernet Franc has proven to be very robust and produce good quality wines in a range of climates.
-This is a clue to its diversity of tastes.
-From tart red fruit flavors in cooler climates such to more dried fruit flavors and fuller bodied wines in warmer areas such as Tuscany and California.
-You’ll also find a mixture of savory, tart, and herbal flavors in moderate climates, such as Bordeaux.
+Cabernet Franc has proven to be very robust and produces good quality wines in a range of climates.
+This is a clue to its diversity of tastes, from tart red fruit flavors from cooler climates to more dried fruit flavors and fuller-bodied wines from warmer areas such as Tuscany and California.
+You’ll also find a mixture of savory, tart, and herbal flavors in moderate climates like Bordeaux.

 On the nose, Cabernet Franc has a distinctive herbaceous and bell-pepper aroma.
-It can also smell like red fruits and even like pencil lead.
-With cooler climates you’ll find violet notes and warmer climates expect dried fruit flavors, and cayenne pepper notes.
+It can also smell like red fruits and sometimes even pencil lead.
+In cooler climates, you’ll find violet notes, and in warmer climates, expect dried fruit flavors and cayenne pepper notes.

-On the palate Cabernet Franc has high levels of zesty acidity.
+On the palate, Cabernet Franc has high levels of zesty acidity.
 It also can have relatively high tannins, though less than Cabernet Sauvignon.
-Wines from cooler climates have slightly lower tannin whereas in warmer climates you’ll find more tannin.
+Wines from cooler climates have slightly lower tannins; you’ll find more tannins in warmer climates.

 Dry